 So far we’ve looked at where code documentation should appear and when code documentation should be written.
 Now let’s look at code documentation from another angle: what types of answers and guidance should be in the documentation.
 This is a more difficult, broad question, and the researchers’ answer is “API usage.”
 They write,

 Most searchers and maintainers we interviewed had opinions about what did belong in documentation, at both the level of headers and in-line comments.
 Maintainers and searchers mentioned the importance of describing how a file relates to other files in the project (S17), the state of the world when a method is called (S8), executable examples (M5, M8), implementation comments for future maintainers of an API (M5), explicit links to external documentation (M5), semantics of a function (M8), main concepts that someone should understand and know to use the API (M8), “what” the code is doing and “why” at a statement level (M6), and even a proof of correctness (M6).
 It is unsurprising that not all of this information was available for all of the APIs we saw during this study.

 The researchers arrange this information into a chart for readability:

 Nothing particularly stands out here, except that “input values” are read the most.
 Input values refers to parameters or other arguments that developers often consult to understand data types, casing, or other details.
 As such, take pains to document your parameters in great detail.
 I describe the various categories to cover at length with parameters in Step 3: Parameters.
 With REST APIs, some details to note about parameters might include the following:

-- For REST API endpoints, the type of parameter: header, query string, path, or request body parameter
+- For REST API endpoints, the type of parameter: header, query string, and path.
+Also consider request bodies.

 - Default values